 H2 -72dB, H3 -79dB, H4 -79.5dB

-amplifier channels and a bifurcated, bipolar power supply.
-Output devices
+integrating both amplifier channels and a bifurcated, bipolar power

-presentation, and to overcome most of the sonic problems of SS push pull
+musical presentation, and to overcome most of the sonic problems of SS

-technology.
-It incorporates innovative thinking, not just dictated by
+push pull technology.
+It incorporates innovative thinking, not just

-the engineering (which is crucial) but also by the subjective musical
+dictated by the engineering (which is crucial) but also by the

-experience.
-Mindful of the engineering issues, the design cycle
+subjective musical experience.
+Mindful of the engineering issues,

-has also been focused on the audiophile listening experience, and the
+the design cycle has also been focused on the audiophile listening